dotnet/runtime/src/mono/wasm/debugger/debugger.md

 ## Native debugging

-It's possible to debug native code and managed code using BrowserDebugProxy.
+It's possible to debug native code and managed code using the `BrowserDebugProxy` project.

 Steps:
 - Install C/C++ DevTools Support (DWARF) extension on chrome.